joliencremers/waspr/README.md

 ## Example

-This is a basic example which shows you how to compute the Wasserstein barycenter from a set of mcmc outputs for several data subsets:
+This is a basic example which shows you how to compute the Wasserstein barycenter from a set of mcmc outputs for several data subsets.
+A more extensive explanation of the usage of the package can be found in the Tutorial vignette.

 ``` r
 library(waspr)